Programme update: July 2021

 The Government Communication Service is committed to continuous improvement and as part of that process, we have recently held an in-depth review of our Fast Stream programme that has been running since 2015.
-Following that review, we have decided to pause the programme for a year so we can look at strengthening the programme.
-This means we will not be recruiting a new Fast Stream cohort to join us in 2021.
+Following that review, we have decided to pause the programme so we can look at strengthening it.
+This means we will not be recruiting a new Fast Stream cohort to join us in 2022.

 4 years scheme